 Sexual harassment occurs in places where it is tolerated.
 An environment where such behaviors are allowed to continue unchecked is ripe for abuse, harassment and discrimination.
+And it doesn't have to happy just in the office.
+Sexual harassment outside of the office at work sponsored functions can happen too.

 Oftentimes, the individual who is harassed may not even be certain that he or she is being harassed in the workplace because the employee may have been putting up with such behaviors for a long period of time.